 I want to move out at the end of my lease.
 Is a 30-day notice required?

-Yes, a 30-day written notice to the leasing office is required of all residents if they plan to move at the end of their lease.
-Residents who do not submit a notice to vacate 30 days in advance will be charged for the 30-day period after the notice is submitted.
-Residents can complete a Notice to Vacate form in the leasing office or electronically by request.
+Yes, a 30-day written notice to the Leasing Office is required of all residents if they plan to move at the end of their lease.
+Residents who do not submit a Notice to Vacate form 30 days in advance will be charged for the 30-day period after the notice is submitted.
+Residents can complete a Notice to Vacate form in the Leasing Office or electronically by request.

 What if I need to move before the end of my lease?

 CHNW charges a lease break fee equal to 1.5x the amount of rent or charging through the end of the lease, whichever option is less.
 A 30-day notice is not required if the lease is being broken.
 Please contact the CHNW Leasing Office as soon as possible if you know you need to move out before your lease ends.

 What will I be charged at move out?